-In December 2014, the AASB made further changes to the classification and measurement rules for financial assets and liabilities, and also introduced a new model to assess the impairment of financial assets.
-The new impairment model requires the recognition of impairment provisions based on expected credit losses (ECL) rather than only incurred credit losses as was the case under the previous standard.
-Measurement is based on the expected losses resulting from possible default events within 12 months of the reporting date or from all possible default events over the expected life of the financial instrument.
-Significant judgement will be required to assess the credit risk of a financial asset and the impact of changing economic factors.
+The new impairment model applies to the Company's financial assets measured at amortised cost (trade receivables and contract assets) and requires the recognition of impairment provisions based on expected credit losses rather than only incurred credit losses as was the case under the previous standard.
+Measurement is based on the expected losses resulting from all possible default events over the expected life of the financial instrument, with consideration of the credit risk of a financial asset and the impact of changing economic factors.